 The Facebook Marketing API allows developers to programmatically access Facebook’s ads platform.
 Developers can use Facebook’s Marketing API to get access to data for dynamic ads, ad targeting, best practices and other ad management services.

-Apipheny is an API integrator for Google Sheets.
-You can use Apipheny to connect to unlimited API data sources, make unlimited API requests to any endpoint, and more.
-Click here to learn more about Apipheny.
+Apipheny is a no-code API integrator for Google Sheets that you can use to make unlimited API requests, connect to unlimited APIs (including the Facebook Marketing API), save API requests, schedule API requests, and more.
+Click here if you want to learn more about Apipheny.

 1.)
-Install Apipheny by opening the following link on desktop and then clicking the Install button on the page: https://gsuite.google.com/marketplace/app/apipheny/966163326746
+Install Apipheny by clicking the Install button on this page.

-3.)
-You’ll be directed back to your Developer dashboard.
-In the Products section of the menu on the left, select Marketing API.
+2.)
+In your Developer dashboard, in the Products section of the menu on the left, select Marketing API.
 If you don’t see this option, click the plus (+) button next to Products and add Marketing API:

 4.)
 Select Tools under Marketing API: